 Johnuel “Boogie” Fland – 6’3 Point Guard from New York, 5 Star Prospect – https://247sports.com/player/johnuel-fland-46114866/

 First off, what a nickname.
 Fland comes from the high school basketball powerhouse Archbishop Stepinac.
-You may recognize that school name as Duke freshman AJ Griffin and UNC sophomore R.J.
-Davis played there.
+You may recognize that school name as the same place as former Duke star AJ Griffin and current UNC junior R.J.
+Davis.
 Fland is the next in line to be courted at Arch Step.

 This is the type of recruitment where Providence gets in early and then gets the rug pulled out from underneath them at the 11th hour by a blue blood.
-Hopefully, getting in early compounded with the recent success of the Friars lead to Providence having a legitimate chance at winning this recruitment.
+That appears to be the case here.
+UNC, UCONN, and Kentucky are all over the 5 star.
+Providence was in early, but I think Fland has his sights set on a more traditional blue blood program.
+UNC is making a push here.

 Andre Mills – 6’3 Combo Guard from Vermont – https://247sports.com/player/andre-mills-46118351/

 Mills plays at Mass Rivals alongside Turkson and Teng, making the dynamics of each of their respective recruitments quite interesting.
-Mills is not as highly ranked at this juncture as the aforementioned two, but holds early offers from PC and Rutgers.
+UPDATE: Mills committed to Texas A&M

-You will notice that the early offers in the Class of 2024 have a regional flare to them.
+You will notice that the early offers in the Class of 2024 had a regional flare to them.
 Turkson plays for Mass Rivals and has been on the Providence radar for well over a year now.
-Teammates with Kur Teng in the Class of 2024 in High School and AAU, Cooley is almost certainly pitching to the duo to continue playing together in college.
+Teammates with Kur Teng in the Class of 2024 in High School and AAU, English can position the duo to continue playing together in college.
 Landing either would be a feather in the cap for the Providence staff.

-As of this writing, Providence and Rutgers are out front in this recruitment.
+As of this writing, Providence and Rutgers are out front in this recruitment, but who knows where English is at with Turkson Jr or any of the 2024 recruits that were offered under Cooley.

 Kur Teng – 6’4 Shooting Guard from Mass, 4 Star Top 50 Player – https://247sports.com/player/kur-teng-46116694/